yellcorp/dupescan/readme.rst

   -n, --dry-run         Used in combination with -x/--execute.
 List actions
                         that --execute would perform without actually doing them.
+  --buffer-size SIZE    Specifies the size of each buffer used when comparing
+                        files by content.
+This option accepts a byte count.
+                        The default is 4096.
   --version             show program's version number and exit

 Arguments that accept byte counts accept an integer with an optional suffix